This is example 4. This example demonstrates the following:

 As you can see on opening the device the program shows the eye-tracker mode

-changing from TRACKER_MODE_OFF
+changing from TRACKER_MODE_OFF to TRACKER_MODE_IDLE.
+On closure it

-goes from from TRACKER_MODE_IDLE
+goes from from TRACKER_MODE_IDLE to TRACKER_MODE_OFF.
+So in the

 state diagram we’re going from the gray circle to